 The tiny state of Delaware is a leader in many areas.
 It was the first state to ratify the Constitution, earning it the nickname “the First State.”
 And it’s a leader in business, with over 66% of Fortune 500 companies incorporated in the state due to its lenient tax laws.

 But in the area of renewable energy, sadly, Delaware is lagging behind.
-The state is heavily reliant on fossil fuels, with less than 7% of its power coming from renewable sources.
+The state is heavily reliant on fossil fuels which are contributing to pollution, with less than 7% of its power coming from renewable sources.
 Delaware has adopted several programs to boost these numbers, but it’s a slow process.

 Delaware’s green energy program started in 1999.
 That year, the state deregulated its electric utilities, allowing customers to choose their power supplier.
 It also started a Green Energy Fund to support renewable energy in Delaware.
 Customers of the utility Delmarva Power fund the program through a small surcharge on their bills.
 Over the years, it has spent over $55 million on more than 4,300 local renewable energy projects.